ersims/varan/packages/varan/README.md

 ### Browserslist

 Varan supports [browserslist](https://github.com/browserslist/browserslist) for polyfilling.
 Refer to [browserslist](https://github.com/browserslist/browserslist) for more information on how to use it.
 Varan supports both `.browserslistrc` files and the `browserslist` property in `package.json`.

+<a id="customization-webpack"></a>

+### Customizing Webpack

+When you create your own webpack configuration it is highly recommended to extend the existing config and only make the necessary changes to fit your use case.
+The built in configs contain many useful defaults and are kept up to date as best practices and plugins change.

+The built in configs are available at `varan/webpack/client` and `varan/webpack/server` for the client and server config respectively.
+The configs exports a function where you can set some options without having to revert to overriding the exported webpack config object.

+For available options see [default webpack configs](#api-default-webpack-configs).

+<a id="customization-build-variables"></a>

+#### Build-time Variables

+By default, all environment variables starting with `APP_` or `REACT_APP_` are exchanged in place during build time.
+This also includes the `process.env.NODE_ENV` environment variable.
+If you are using the default webpack configs, then you can also pass in an object to the `buildVars` property (see [API](#api) for more information) with variables to replace at build time.

+This is useful if you want to have different builds depending on some build parameters, e.g. different backend API urls depending on your environment.

 <a id="customization-webpack-pwa"></a>